-SPRING VIREMIA OF CARP (SVCV) Genus Vesiculovirus

-STATUS

-Of concern

-LIFE CYCLE AND SYMPTOMS

-A non-segmented, single-stranded RNA virus; several strains exist.
-The lethality of the virus depends on the strain, the species, and the age of the fish.
-The presence of SVC in fish is first noted in the spring through darkening of the skin, hemorrhages throughout the body, and swelling of the abdomen and/or eyes.
-There could be no signs of illness whatsoever, thus testing is required to determine SVC infection.
+LIFE CYCLE AND SYMPTOMS A single-stranded RNA virus that affects both fresh and saltwater fish species; several strains exist.
+The lethality of the virus depends on the strain, the species and the age of the fish.
+The presence of VHS in fish is first noted through darkening of the skin, hemorrhages throughout the body, and swelling of the abdomen and/or eyes; additionally, there could be no signs of illness whatsoever, thus testing is required to determine VHS infection.

-PATHWAY OF INTRODUCTION AND SPREAD Native to Europe, likely introduced by the fish food industry and was spread through baitfish releases, infected fish, feces, urine, and invertebrate vectors.
-The virus is able to survive in water and mud for various amounts of time (4 days to 6 weeks) under various temperatures which allows for colonization of new areas.
-IMPACTS Considered a highly contagious virus for cyprinid fish such as carp (including goldfish, grass carp, silver carp and minnows) as well as white suckers, northern pike and bass, causing up to 70% mortality.
-This is also great cause for concern in the bait fish industry.
-Note: As per the Canadian Food Inspection Agency "SVC is a federally reportable disease.
-This means that anyone who owns or works with aquatic animals, who knows of or suspects SVC in their fish is required by law to notify the CFIA."
+PATHWAY OF INTRODUCTION AND SPREAD VHSV was first detected in Europe although European strains are different from the North American strains.
+In both Europe and North America, it's thought to have been from marine fish that then spread to freshwater fishes.
+The virus is able to survive for up to two weeks depending on water quality and temperature before finding a host, which allows for colonization of new areas.
+IMPACTS Considered a highly dangerous virus for many ecologically and economically important fish populations, such as walleye, yellow perch, Northern pike and whitefish.
+VHSV-infected fish may vary from showing no clinical signs, to infection causing up to 80% mortality.
+As it is a viral disease, there is no available treatment.
+Currently, three main strains are found in North America.
+Note: As per the Canadian Food Inspection Agency "VHS is a federally reportable disease.
+This means that anyone who owns or works with aquatic animals, who knows of or suspects VHS in their fish is required by law to notify the CFIA."